gradio-app/gradio/guides/01_getting-started/02_key-features.md

 Consider an example demo with three input components (`gr.Textbox`, `gr.Number`, and `gr.Image`) and two outputs (`gr.Number` and `gr.Gallery`) that serve as a UI for your image generation model.
 Below is a diagram of what our preprocessing will send to the model and what our postprocessing will require from it.

 ![](https://github.com/gradio-app/gradio/blob/main/guides/assets/dataflow.svg?raw=true)

-As you've seen, Gradio includes components that can handle a variety of different data types, such as images, audio, and video.
-Most components can be used both as inputs or outputs.

 You can control the _preprocessing_ using the parameters when constructing the image component.
 For example, here if you instantiate the `Image` component with the following parameters, it will convert the image to the `PIL` type and reshape it to be `(100, 100)` no matter the original size that it was submitted as: